zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 **Example:**

 To define your service in YAML format, provide the following definition in a YAML file as in the following sample `petstore` service.
-This configuration is the minimal configuration necessary for the Gateway to properly route the requests to the application.
-The application will, however, not be visible in the Catalog using this configuration.
+This configuration is the minimal configuration necessary for the Gateway to properly route the requests to the application and to show the Service in the Catalog UI.

 **Note:**